HarshGK79/Internship-At-Cadre-Design/README.md

 **Internship overview:**

 **1 PN Junction:**
-//Details are on reference manual
+//Details are on Project reference manual

 **2 NMOS:**
-//Details are on reference manual
+//Details are on Project reference manual

 **3 PMOS DESIGN USING NMOS**
-//Details are on reference manual
+//Details are on Project reference manual